Why We Provide Bottle Service On Our Farm

 6. Health is the Greatest Wealth

 We started this list with our herd’s health, and we’ll end it with our herd’s health….because that really is our #1 priority.
 By bottle feeding, we’re able to keep a much closer eye on our kids during the crucial first few weeks of life, allowing us to monitor sickness, activity, mood, and other physical or behavioral concerns.
 Furthermore, not all dams produce enough milk to feed all their kids, which can sadly lead to starvation.
-In fact some dams refuse to allow their kids to feed, for reasons no one fully understands.
+In fact, some dames refuse to allow their kids to feed, for reasons no one fully understands.
 But by sharing the milk wealth across all the kids, no kid ever walks away hungry at Beekman 1802 Farm.